TempleDSS/LEADING/README.md

 For querying Wikidata, see our Wikidata repository: https://github.com/TempleDSS/Wikidata

-Four-part Project Overview on Scholars Studio blog:
+For background on this project, see the four blog posts on the Scholars Studio blog:

 [Designing a Wikidata Project: Mapping Black Philly Art](https://sites.temple.edu/tudsc/2021/12/15/designing-wikidata/)